Is Buckwheat Gluten-Free?

 Here’s a formula for a healthy all-purpose flour blend that includes buckwheat:

 1˝ cups buckwheat flour (or a combination of buckwheat with amaranth, chickpea, millet, quinoa and/or sorghum flour)

 1 cup neutral flour (white rice, brown rice flour, corn flour)

 ˝ cup alternate starch (one not used above)

 Combine all ingredients together.
 Store flour blend in a tightly sealed container in the refrigerator.
 Let blend return to room temperature before using in your recipe unless your recipe states otherwise.

 What’s your favorite way to enjoy buckwheat?
-Use the "Comments" section below to tell us—and thank you!
+Use the "Comments" section below to tell us!